vineeshvk/chat-app-server/README.md

-# Graphql server with database starter boilerplate
+# Chat app server using graphql

 ### Tools used